gadgetron/GadgetronOnlineClass/Courses/Day2/Lecture3/README.md

 # Interactive course for IceGadgetron

 This course servers an introduction to the IceGadgetron software.
-The main functinality of IceGadgetron is to stream siemens MR kspace data to MRD formant and send data to Gadgetron.
-As Gadgetron reconstructed images and send images back to scanner, IceGadgetron will receive the images and pass them down the functor chain.
-In this way, the inline processing is achieved, which allows seamless integration of Gadgetron to MR scanner and be used by non-technical users.
+The main function of IceGadgetron is to convert siemens MR kspace data to MRD formant and send data to Gadgetron.
+As Gadgetron reconstructs images and sends images back to scanner, IceGadgetron will receive the images and pass them down the functor chain.
+In this way, the inline processing is achieved, which allows seamless integration of Gadgetron to MR scanner.
+That is, turning your research into clinical imaging application.

 ## Where to get IceGadgetron